andrescosta/jobico-fn/README.md

 ### Short Term
-- Complete demo of a Jobicolet
+- More complex Jobicolet examples
 - Extend the capabilities of the Testing framework
-- Errors management
+- Improve error management

 ### Mid term
 - Improvements to the Wasm runtime